Green-Software-Foundation/if/docs/Granularity.md

 ---
 # Granularity

-An [Impact Graph](Impact%20Graph.md) (graph) can be created that is very coarse-grained, a single top-level component, with a single observation of long duration.
+An [Impact Graph](Impact%20Graph.md) (graph) can be created that is very coarse-grained, a single top-level component, with a single input of long duration.

 ```yaml
 name: My application